open-and-sustainable/alembica/docs/cshared-library.md

 Each function takes a **C string (`char*`)** as input and returns a **C string (`char*`)**, which should be freed using **FreeCString** after use.

-## Language Bindings

-This section provides examples of how to use the **`alembica.so`** shared library in different programming languages.
-The library exposes three main functions:
+The library exposes them as:

 - **`RunValidationInput(input, version)`** → Validates the input based on a given version.
 - **`RunComputeCosts(input)`** → Computes costs based on the provided input.